morteius/WebSys-LAB2/README.md

 📝 License

-This project is created for educational purposes as part of our Web Development course.
+This project is created for educational purposes as part of our Web Systems and Technologies course.
 💙 Acknowledgments

     Thanks to our professor for the project guidance